 The IRS considers all of your income, including any capital gains you earn when you sell an asset, to be taxable income, unless federal law exempts that income from taxes.
 If you sell some stock for more than you paid for it, Uncle Sam wants his cut.
 One of the big benefits of a traditional IRA is tax-deferred growth of your investments.
 It doesn't matter what kind of growth the investments in your IRA produce; interest income, dividends and capital gains are all treated the same.
-As long as the money stays your traditional IRA, however, you don't pay taxes on any of the growth.
+As long as the money stays in your traditional IRA, you don't pay taxes on any of the growth.

-If you withdraw funds from your IRA after you retire, your tax obligation should be lower, as you likely will be in a lower tax bracket than when you made contributions.
+A traditional IRA can greatly reduce your tax liability.
+Most people find themselves in a lower tax bracket when they retire and begin living on a fixed income.
+For them, paying tax on their money after they stop working results in a much lower tax rate.
+It is, however, possible to find yourself in a higher tax bracket for some reason.
 If you happen to be in a higher tax bracket when you start taking distributions than when you made your contributions, you might still come out ahead because of the tax-deferred growth of your investments.
 You might not come out ahead, however, on any capital gains in your traditional IRA.

 Long-term capital gains in an ordinary account are typically taxed at the more advantageous long-term capital gains rate.
 Since all withdrawals from your traditional IRA get taxed as ordinary income, you might pay a higher tax rate on those gains.